zealtv/notebook/Neurotheology, aliens, and understanding the immaterial.md

 ```

 Maybe this perceptual hallucination eternally evades us, nevertheless leading us.
 Like a carrot on a stick we carry in front of ourselves.
 Forever.

----
-## crack4grifters

-On another side of this you then have an infinite array of grifters pushing an almost infinite array of grandMetaNarratives(tm).
-If it wasn't for the disdainful exploitation,  these could be excellent
- (and persuasive) myths that blur fiction and science fiction.

-But no.  Into that boiling oil go people whose lives have been entirely altered by genuine experiences.

-Not a fan of some people, I must say.